Dr Paul Curtis | Dr Peter Smallidge | Dr Bernd Blossey | Kristi Sullivan – Protecting the Future Health of Forests in New York State

-To evaluate deer impacts on the state’s forest ecosystems, Drs Paul Curtis, Peter Smallidge and Bernd Blossey from Cornell University and their colleagues have developed two different protocols that use vegetation indicators to assess deer browsing impacts.
+To evaluate deer impacts on the state’s forest ecosystems, Paul Curtis, Kristi Sullivan, Peter Smallidge and Bernd Blossey from Cornell University and their colleagues have developed two different protocols that use vegetation indicators to assess deer browsing impacts.
 Evaluating deer impacts by measuring survival and growth of indicator plant species is a good way to assess whether deer populations are too high and threaten both the species and available habitat.
 These protocols are also useful for measuring the potential of different deer management approaches to reduce these threats.

 An AVID Audience